 As at 30 June 2021 the land and buildings held by the company were valued by an independent valuer, Countrywide Valuers.
 CountryWide Valuers are members of the Australian Property Institute, and have appropriate qualifications and recent experience in the fair value measurement of properties in the relevant locations.
 The valuation conforms to International Valuation Standards and was based on recent market transactions on arm's length terms for similar properties.
-The valuation was performed at a time of economic and social uncertainty due to Covid-19 pandemic.
-The valuation report acknowledged that the real estate market is being impacted by the uncertainty that the COVID-19 outbreak has caused.
-Market conditions are changing daily at present.
-While the valuation report does not indicate impairment of land and buildings, it does present estimation uncertainty regarding the basis of valuation of the land and buildings.
-The valuation is performed as at the current date of valuation only.
+The valuation was performed as at the current date of valuation only.
 The fair value assessed may change significantly and unexpectedly over a relatively short period of time (including as a result of factors that the Valuer could not reasonably have been aware of as at the date of valuation).

-The fair value of the freehold land and buildings, based on their fair values less cost to sell, based on an active market, was determined to be \$10,760,000.
+The fair value of the freehold land and buildings, based on their fair values less cost to sell, based on an active market, was determined to be \$10,760,000 at that time.
+BCHS will undergo valuation of land and buildings through formal revaluation in 2023-24.